Interplay of Zeeman Splitting and Tunnel Coupling in Coherent Spin Qubit Shuttling: Tunnel Coupling Assessment

 where $U$ is the charging energy to move both electrons into the same QD and $\varepsilon = 0$ is set at the symmetry point in (110) charge state.
-The charging energy $U$ are assumed to be the same for S(200) and S(020) states.
-Hence, it equals the half of the voltage difference between (200)-(110) and (110)-(020) charge transitions in the CSD.
-We separate diagonal and non-diagonal terms into $H_0$ and $V$.
+The charging energies $U$ are assumed to be the same for the S(200) and S(020) states.
+Hence, this equals the half of the voltage difference between the (200)-(110) and (110)-(020) charge transitions in the CSD.
+We separate diagonal and nondiagonal terms into $H_0$ and $V$.
 By choosing $S$ so that $[S,H_0] = -V$,

-where $s_{\pm\pm} \equiv (U\pm\varepsilon\pm\frac{1}{2}\dEz)^{-1}$, after the Schrieffer-Wolf transformation $e^S(H_0 + V)e^{-S} \approx H_0 + \frac{1}{2}[S, V]$, the effective Hamiltonian in the (110) subspace is
+where $s_{\pm\pm} \equiv (U\pm\varepsilon\pm\frac{1}{2}\dEz)^{-1}$.
+After the Schrieffer-Wolf transformation $e^S(H_0 + V)e^{-S} \approx H_0 + \frac{1}{2}[S, V]$, the effective Hamiltonian in the (110) subspace is